Guildford: State-funded schools

 As in the rest of Surrey, Guildford's state schools operate a two/three age group system.
 Primary schools in the town include Holy Trinity (which merged with Pewley Down in 1995), Burpham, St Thomas of Canterbury (Catholic), Sandfield Primary School, Boxgrove Primary School and Guildford Grove Primary School.
 Amongst the junior schools are Bushy Hill, Northmead Junior and Queen Eleanor's C of E. Secondary schools include George Abbot, Guildford County School, St Peter's, King's College and Christ's College.

 Independent schools

 The Royal Grammar School was established in 1509.
 The old school building, which was constructed over the turn of the Tudor and Elizabethan periods and houses a chained library, lies towards the top of High Street.
 In 1552, the school received the patronage of Edward VI.
-The surviving parts of the castle were restored in Victorian times and again in 2004; the rest of the grounds became a public garden.
 Nearby is the Royal Grammar preparatory school which is the choir school for Guildford Cathedral.

 Other independent schools in the town include Guildford High School (founded 1876), Tormead School (founded 1905), Priors Field School and Rydes Hill Preparatory School.